• Skip to primary navigation

 Alice Grossmann-Guentert

 So if social attitudes and values are reflections of natural landscape, then it seems that to regenerate healthy economic perspectives in disadvantaged communities a holisitic approach to community development is necessary.
-In addition to the ecovillage design steps that GEN promotes, I am experimenting with the pursuit of syntropic farming.
-I believe the combination of the GEN ecovillage design steps and the inclusion of syntropic, contour farming are a most vitalizing form of economic development.
-I am delighted to use them to encourage community evolution through social media, but also with the Dagomba African community in Tampion, Ghana.
+In addition to the ecovillage design steps that GEN promotes, I have initiated two projects of syntropic farming in Ghana.
+I believe the combination of the GEN ecovillage design steps and the inclusion of syntropic farming are a most vitalizing form of economic development.
+With the Dagomba people of northern Ghana, and the Yesu Krom farming community at Atwima Mponua district of the Asanti Region I am focusing on how human language use relates to soil food web interactions, and on how this knowledge empowers subsistent farmers to discover the ecological beauty of syntropic farming.

 Primary Sidebar